aolayeye/PyBer_Analysis/README.md

 ## Summary

-One area to pay attention to is the rural cities where the ratio of drivers to riders is 1 to 2.
+One area to pay attention to is the rural cities where the mean ratio of drivers to riders is 1 to 2.
 PyBer needs to further investigate why there is a low driver count compared to number of rides.
 Research questions that could be asked include:
 - are rural distances typically longer in rural cities than in urban cities
 - are all rural cities accurately captured on maps
 - what is the actual market demand for PyBer in rural cities